rajkumar2698/Nutrition_Paradox/README.md

-# 🌍 Nutrition Paradox: A Global View on Obesity and Malnutrition
+#  Nutrition Paradox: A Global View on Obesity and Malnutrition

-## 📌 Project Overview
+##  Project Overview:
 This project analyzes the global **nutrition paradox**, where **obesity and malnutrition coexist across different regions of the world**.
 Using **WHO Global Health Observatory (GHO) data**, the project explores trends, regional patterns, demographic differences, and uncertainty in estimates.